Mental Health Facilities in Georgia

 Emory Healthcare Veterans Program - Atlanta, GA

-Care And Counseling Center Of Georgia is a mental health facility in Atlanta, GA, located at 3103 Clairmont Road Ne, Suite B, 30329 zip code.
-Care And Counseling Center Of Georgia offers Outpatient treatment and Telemedicine/telehealth.
-Care And Counseling Center Of Georgia provides Dialectical behavior therapy, Cognitive behavioral therapy and Psychotropic medication to Children/adolescents, Seniors 65 or older and Young adults.
-Care And Counseling Center Of Georgia also supports Seniors or older adults, Persons with co-occurring mental and substance use disorders and Persons with eating disorders.
-Some other services provided by Care And Counseling Center Of Georgia include Family psychoeducation, Case management and Suicide prevention services.
+Breakthrough Recovery Outreach is a mental health facility in Atlanta, GA, located at 3648 Chamblee Tucker Road, Suite F, 30341 zip code.
+Breakthrough Recovery Outreach offers Outpatient treatment, Residential treatment and Partial hospitalization/day treatment.
+Breakthrough Recovery Outreach provides Dialectical behavior therapy, Group therapy and Psychotropic medication to Seniors 65 or older, Children/adolescents and Adults.
+Breakthrough Recovery Outreach also supports Persons with co-occurring mental and substance use disorders.
+Some other services provided by Breakthrough Recovery Outreach include Mentoring/peer support/consumer-run services, Case management and Court-ordered outpatient treatment.

 Finding Mental Health Treatment Centers in Georgia